Zer0SZN/Zer0SZN/README.md

 Welcome to my GitHub profile!
 I'm Chidera, a proficient and dedicated front-end web developer with expertise in JavaScript, React.js, Python, and CSS frameworks such as Bootstrap and Tailwind CSS.

 As a collaborative team player, I thrive in working with others and actively contribute to open-source projects.
 With a focus on problem-solving and delivering innovative solutions, I consistently strive for excellence in every project I undertake.
+My passion lies in writing clean and maintainable code that promotes scalability and robustness.

 ---